yp-edu/yp-edu.github.io/pages/_stories/creating-a-startup.md

 >
 > Share distribution is the core issue when building a company, and it should be thoughtfully discussed.
 It is the moment for everyone to shed light on his strength and acknowledge others'.
 Yet this phase should come after a trial phase so that you can be sure of everyone's commitment.
 This is especially tricky when you're not beginning full-time, as commitment is hard to measure.
 Above all, the final decision should be unanimous and primarily based on what's to come rather than what was brought.

-Once everyone has agreed on the repartition, the official creation can begin.
+Once everyone has agreed on the distribution, the official creation can begin.
 It is fairly important to be quick and efficient regarding legal, finance and administration.
 In the beginning, there is no time to lose time on such matters, and later, if the startup works, its foundations cannot be shaky.
 Therefore, don't hesitate to invest some money in these processes to delegate dull and boring tasks and focus on what matters and where you can add value.

 ## The Pitch